 For example consider the construction of a half of the driven element.
 It has 72″ of 3/4″ tube, then 66″ of 5/8″ tube and then 74.5″ of 1/2″ tube.
 The overlapping distance of each may be around 6 inches or a little bit more and it’s your choice.This driven element is then spaced 101.0″ far away from the reflector which is in position 0.00″.
 The director is also can be constructed in the same method .

 Please note that the above figure may not be in the correct scale.

 Initial tuning was done at the roof level at a horizontal level for 1:1 with the Gamma match.
 Then some fine tuning was done after installing the yagi on the tower.
 The SWR was 1:1 throughout the active region of the band from 14.000 to 14.250 and it was about 1:1.6 at 14.350 ..not bad.
 After 6 years, the SWR has come up slightly now and it is abt 1:1.5 at 14.200 but still it is acceptable.

 For the gamma match I used 3/8″ or 0.375″ rod as the gamma rod.
 Then ;

 Feed point impedance – 50ohms.

-This a computer optimized yagi using ‘YO version 3’ and you can freely distribute this among your ham friends.
+This is a computer optimized Yagi using ‘YO version 3’ and you can freely distribute this among your ham friends.
 I also like to see somebody getting some use from my efforts.